odunlemi/r-logs/r-log/r1-log.md

 More in the [resources](./resources.md#css-layouts) tab.

 Worked on: my r-log webpage, making it responsive using flexbox and setting it up for long term use - https://odunlemi.github.io/r-logs/

+## R1D5 - Sep.
+12, 2025
+Axes in flexbox.
+When an element is made a flex container, its items align across two axes - the main axis and the cross axis. `justify-content` aligns items across the main axis.
+To change the placement of items along the cross axis use `align-items`.
+The main axis and cross axis are based on the `flex-direction` of the container, if `row` which is the default, the main axis goes from left to right (horizonatal) and the cross axis goes from top to bottom (vertical).

+Flex direction set to `column` switches those axes and `justify-content` then aligns items vertically and, `align-items`, horizontally.

+More in the [resources](./resources.md#css-layouts) tab.

+Working on*: an interactive guide to flexbox and course assignments - [Josh w. comeau's guide](https://www.joshwcomeau.com/css/interactive-guide-to-flexbox/) & [Foundation css exercises](https://github.com/odunlemi/css-exercises/tree/main/foundations/flex)